-The longevity and robustness of artwork is vital not only to its artistic integrity but also as a means of minimising maintenance requirements.
-In ephemeral public artworks this means ensuring work is of sustainable materiality.
+The longevity and quality of artwork is vital not only to its artistic integrity but also must consider the use of sustainable materials and minimising maintenance requirements.

 Value

 Ensure public art provides value for money as well as adding value to the community quality of life.